XuJiandong/ckb-js/docs/fs.md

-# Simple JavaScript File System
+# Simple File System and JavaScript Module

-In addition to executing individual JavaScript files, ckb-js-vm also supports JavaScript modules by Simple JavaScript File System, files within the file system may be made available for Javascript to read, import, and execute, e.g. import modules by `import { * } from "./module.js";`.
-Each Simple JavaScript File System contains at least one entry file named `main.js`, and ckb-js-vm will load this file system from any cell and execute `main.js` in it.
+In addition to executing individual JavaScript files, ckb-js-vm also supports JavaScript modules by Simple File System, files within the file system may be made available for Javascript to read, import, and execute, e.g. import modules by `import { * } from "./module.js";`.
+Each Simple File System contains at least one entry file named `main.js`, and ckb-js-vm will load this file system from any cell and execute `main.js` in it.

 A file system is represented as a binary file in the format described below.
 We may use the script [fs.lua](../tools/fs.lua) to create a file system from given files or unpack the file system into files.

-## How to create a File System
+## How to create a Simple File System

 Consider the following two files: